dcupolillo/ROIpy/README.md

 #### Stack

-Represents a stack of images of a given neuron, which includes all dendrites within its depth.
+Represents a stack of images of a given neuron, which includes all dendrites along depth.
-The initial Stack is acquired from Scanimage.
+The initial Stack is acquired using Scanimage [Stack Control](https://docs.scanimage.org/Basic+Features/Stack+Acquisition.html).
 Each z-layer defines the discrete planes where ROIs will be placed on.
 The stack is necessary to outline the dendritic structure using SNT.

 #### Morphology